meg768/homebridge-thyren-3/README.md

     }
 ```

+#### Switches

 By default, every device is represented by a switch in HomeKit.
 See next section
 to configure a device as a motion/occupancy sensor rather than a switch.

 #### Motion Sensors

 Since motion sensors registered in your Tellstick Duo acts like
 normal switches this plugin cannot distinguish between them.
+The following
-The following example tells this plugin that
+example tells this plugin that the device **RV-01** is a motion sensor and
-the device **RV-01** is a motion sensor and behaves like it in HomeKit, turning it on
+behaves like it in HomeKit, turning it on
 for a while when activated and then automatically turning it off.

 ```javascript